-HBSE 4082 Assessment and evaluation of infants, children, and youth with exceptionalities
+HBSE 4082 - Assessment and evaluation of infants, children, and youth with exceptionalities

-Enrollment limited to 20 per term.
 An in-depth study of theoretical principles of measurement, assessment, and evaluation necessary for appropriate identification of needs as related to implementation of educational plans for infants, children, and youth with disabilities.
 Applications of assessment data in instructional programs for children with disabilities.
-Students complete approximately 50 hours of assessments and evaluations of infants, children, youths, and young adults with disabilities, as part of the course, through work in the Dean Hope Center and the Harlem Tutoring Program.
 Special fee: \$150 (for on campus course only).
-Students participate in an additional, weekly lab session.

-HBSE 4092 Introduction to foundations of special education opportunity
+HBSE 4092 - Introduction to foundations of special education opportunity